OdinsHat/projecteuler-golang/README.md

-projecteuler-golang
+Project Euler in Go
 ===================

-Just playing around with the Go programming language solving Project Euler puzzles
+This is just an experiment in meaning solving some of the programming/mathematical puzzles at [Project Euler](https://projecteuler.net/problems) using the [Go language](http://golang.org)